 Learn more about OCOM, acupuncture and Chinese medicine in the pages of our college publications.
 Browse the online Publications Archive containing our Viewbook, academic catalog, OCOM Bulletin (subscribe to our newsletter!), and annual reports.

 The college’s campus was originally built in 1910 and is listed on the National Register of Historic Places.
 Renovated in 2011, the LEED Gold certified project incorporates aspects of feng shui and energy efficient features to create a more intentional learning environment to support the well-being of our students, staff, faculty, and patients.

-- OCOM Clinic is a 17-room teaching clinic in our Old Town Chinatown campus, serving patients who live and work in the downtown area, as well as individuals who commute into and through the central city.
+- OCOM Clinic is a 17-room teaching clinic on the 4th floor of our campus building, serving patients who live and work in the downtown area, as well as individuals who commute into and through the central city.

 - OCOM Herbal Medicinary is the largest traditional Chinese herbal medicinary in the Pacific Northwest and serves the college’s teaching clinics, practitioners and their patients, students and the public.
 Like the OCOM Clinic, it is conveniently located in our downtown campus building.

 - OCOM Hollywood Clinic serves our Northeast Portland and eastside residents.